 - Handlebar position.
-Making sure the drop and reach to the handlebar is within your range of motion is important because you will not be able to transition smoothly between muscle groups while pedaling otherwise.
-For example, if your handlebar height is too low you could exceed your hip flexion range and as your leg enters the top of the pedal stroke and a “dead spot” will happen as your pelvis deflects to try to create room for your leg to pass.
-Dead spots equal lost momentum and energy.
-Likewise, if your position forces you outside of your range of motion, you could have pain as it is like trying to do a stretch that is just too deep for your muscles with every turn of the pedals.
+Making sure your handlebar is positioned within your range of motion is important because you will not be able to pedal smoothly if you are being forced to stretch beyond your capabilities.
+For example, if your handlebar height is too low you could exceed your hip flexion range as your leg enters the top of the pedal stroke and a “dead spot” will happen as your pelvis rocks to try to create room for your leg to pass.
+“Dead spots” equal lost momentum and energy.
+Likewise, if your position forces you to stretch beyond your normal range of motion, it could create a stretch that is just too deep for your muscles with every turn of the pedals.
 Riders who are uncomfortable are rarely smooth.

 While the positioning based items are important in pedaling technique, it is up to the rider to actually hold their posture and pedal in a way that allows them to recruit the muscles efficiently.
 An efficient pedal stroke allows you to apply power with the big power producing muscles, without over using them.
 Some technique and postural keys to this are as follows:

 - Think about circles.
 It may sound obvious, but you want to think about pedaling as more of a circular motion and not just a lever motion.
-The front of the pedal stroke will always be where the majority of your power is produced when riding, but you want to unweight (not pull) your foot through the recovery portion (back) of the stroke so that you are not lifting the extra weight of the opposing leg through the active part (front) of the stroke.
+The front of the pedal stroke will always be where the majority of your power is produced when riding, but you want to unweight (not pull/yanking) your foot through the recovery portion (back) of the stroke so that you are not unnecessarily lifting the extra weight of the opposing leg through the active part (front) of the stroke.